Brown Butter Chocolate Chip Cookies

 Freeze the baked cookies by wrapping in plastic wrap and storing in an airtight container.
 Freeze up to 30 days.
 Pull them out for 1 hour to thaw.

+Make sure to leave a star review if you loved this recipe!
 Make sure to tag me on Instagram @stephaniesweettreats.
-I hope you loved it!
 To get more ideas follow me on Pinterest.

 The Best Brown Butter Chocolate Chip Cookies